code-techniq/Project6_iOS_FootballMatchesApp_Doc/README.md

 Create a new project and setup like we did previously in **Calculator App**.
 This step is similer with that App

 ## Second step: Creating the UI Part

+Let's start to design the Football App UI.
+In this App we use UITableview to show all the dynamic data in rows.In Table View we add a UITableViewCell in Which we add UIlabels to print the data, which is coming from server dynamically.

+just go to the Main.Storyboard file and start designing your app.
+There is a view in Main.Storyboard named **View Controller Scene**.
+This class is the main view of the application that the user interacts with.
+You can see a **+** button on the top.
+Click on that button.
+A small window will pop up, in which all the design elements are available.
+Search for the UITableView and drag and drop the UITableView to the View Controller.
+The View should look like this: